-In Kazakhstan, in line with its subsurface use contracts, Tethys is required to invest \$90,000 annually (Kyzyloi Production - \$30,000; Akkulka Exploration - \$20,000; Akkulka Production - \$30,000 and Kul-Bas Exploration and Production Contract - \$10,000) into the socio-economic development of the Aktobe region in co-ordination with the local government.
-Provided that certain standards and requirements are satisfied, sub-contractors, goods, materials and/or services used in the operations of TAG and Kul-Bas under its subsurface use contracts must be of Kazakh origin.
+In Kazakhstan, in line with its subsurface use contracts, Tethys is required to invest USD90,000 annually (Kyzyloi Production - USD30,000; Akkulka Exploration - USD20,000; Akkulka Production - USD30,000 and Kul-Bas Exploration and Production Contract - USD10,000) into the socio-economic development of the Aktobe region in co-ordination with the local government.
+Provided that certain standards and requirements are satisfied, subcontractors, goods, materials and/or services used in the operations of TAG and Kul-Bas under its subsurface use contracts must be of Kazakh origin.
 TAG as well as Kul-Bas must also give preference to Kazakh personnel and, on an annual basis, must contribute to the professional education of Kazakh personnel involved in operations being conducted in connection with the contract.
-This amounts to 1% of operating costs in case of Akkulka and Kyzyloi production contracts; to 1% of exploration costs in case of Akkulka Exploration Contract; and to 1% of total investment costs in case of Kul-Bas Exploration fund) of the contract area.
+This amounts to 1% of operating costs in case of Akkulka and Kyzyloi production contracts; to 1% of exploration costs in case of Akkulka Exploration Contract; and to 1% of total investment costs in case of Kul-Bas Exploration and Production Contract.

+Both subsurface use companies in Kazakhstan are also required to establish a fund for reclamation (liquidation fund) of the contract area.
 Contributions to this fund are required annually.
 This amounts to 1% of operating costs in case of Akkulka and Kyzyloi production contracts; to 1% of exploration costs in case of Akkulka Exploration Contract; and to 1% of total investment costs in case of Kul-Bas Exploration and Production Contract.
 The Company is also encouraged to make further voluntary payments for participation in the social development of the Aktobe region.
+In 2012, a total of USD210,000 was paid in voluntary support.
+Further significant voluntary payments were made to regional social funds and to UNESCO.

 In Tajikistan, according to the Bokhtar PSC, KPL has an obligation to invest in the socio-economic development of the Bokhtar Area annually.
-KPL has already contributed to several social programmes in Tajikistan, for example in June 2010, KPL constructed replacement housing in the town of Kulob, Khatlon Region, South Tajikistan, to benefit the population in an area suffering from catastrophic flooding.
-The Company had also previously offered provisions of generators to local maternity hospitals.
+KPL has already contributed to several social programmes in Tajikistan, for example in

+June 2010, KPL constructed replacement housing in the town of Kulob, Khatlon Region, South Tajikistan, to benefit the population in an area suffering from catastrophic flooding.
+The Company had also previously provided generators to local maternity hospitals.